joonarafael/visualpathfinder/documentation/installation_manual.md

 yarn run dev
 ```

 Now the application can be accessed with a web browser of your choice.
-Default port for the application is **3000** ([localhost:3000](localhost:3000 "Port 3000 on your localhost")), but you can check it also from the terminal logs after launching the application.
+Default port for the application is **3000** ([localhost:3000](localhost:3000 "Port 3000 on your localhost")), but you can retrieve the port information also from the console logs after launching the application.

 ## Software tests